Bati1K/Shopping-Cart-Functionality/README.md

 - **Checkout Functionality**: I implemented functionality to calculate the total cost of items in the cart and to simulate a payment process.

 - **Receipt**: I added functionality to summarize the items in the cart and display the total amount due.

+## You can find all the relevant code within `script.js` under the respective sections for each functionality.

+├── src
+│ ├── assets
+│ │ ├── script.js <---